oneapi-src/oneDNN/README.md

 	git clone https://github.com/01org/mkl-dnn.git
 ```

-Before the installation make sure that all the dependencies are available and
+Before the installation, make sure that all the dependencies are available and
 have correct versions.
-Intel(R) MKL-DNN uses optimized matrix-matrix
+Intel MKL-DNN uses optimized matrix-matrix
-multiplication (GEMM) routine from Intel(R) MKL.
+multiplication (GEMM) routine from Intel MKL.
 Dynamic library with this
-functionality is included with Intel MKL-DNN release.
+functionality is included with the Intel MKL-DNN release.
 Before building the
 project download the library using provided script

 ```